 ERROR, is the log level.

 frobnicator.main, is the logger name, which should, by convention, be the module name in which the error occurred.
 This is often the first point of reference as to where an error might come from.
 If the module is some PostgreSQL adapter, it’s likely a database problem.
 If it’s something inside the application, it’s more likely to be a bug.

 Could not frobnicate”, is the freeform log message.
 How useful this is for locating the problem is all up to the programmer of the software at hand, and it’s difficult to give general guidelines here.

 Most problems in production are not caused by known and expected exceptional situations, which would result in log messages hopefully describing the problem well, but rather by unexpected, unhandled problems.
 In Python, such problems generate tracebacks where the interpreter tried to include all important information it could gather.
-This makes the traceback sometimes a bit hard to read, though.
+Yet this makes the traceback a bit hard to read sometimes.

 This traceback, from a small toy Django application, shows all the common aspects of a Python traceback.
 The error itself, usually at the end of traceback but here highlighted in the beginning, is quite telling: “